henfredemars/rpi4-kernel-build/README.md

 * Remove CONFIG_VIRTUALIZATION.
 We don't have the RAM for this anyway.
 * Remove CONFIG_RAID6_PQ_BENCHMARK because we're really not likely to be using RAID6, and don't want to pay the cost of benchmarking on every boot.
 * Remove CONFIG_KALLSYMS_ALL because it's not usually needed, increases kernel size, and might hurt performance and security slightly.
+* Remove CONFIG_CHECKPOINT_RESTORE.
+Mainly used for container migration in a cloud setting.

 #### Changes because we aren't a kernel developer
 * Remove CONFIG_PROFILING because we aren't profiling the kernel.